 THE FEELING SAFE PROGRAMME 5-Day Training Course

-Building on the success of the first course, we are running the training for clinicians to deliver the Feeling Safe Programme again in 2022:
+Building on the success of the 2021 and 2022 courses, we are running the training for clinicians to deliver the Feeling Safe Programme again in 2023:

 - A five-day online course;